Geometric rigidity of simple modules for algebraic groups: Introduction

 \section{Introduction}

-Let $k$ be a field and $G$ a smooth affine $k$-group.
-The recent classification by highest weight of the (rational) simple $G$-modules for connected $G$ in \cite{BS22} has opened the possibility of answering general questions about the representation theory of algebraic groups, which hitherto might have seemed inaccessible; this paper is presented in that spirit.
+Let $k$ be a field and $G$ an affine algebraic $k$-group.
+The recent classification by highest weight of the (rational) simple $G$-modules for smooth connected $G$ in \cite{BS22} has opened the possibility of answering general questions about the representation theory of algebraic groups, which hitherto might have seemed inaccessible; this paper is presented in that spirit.
 Given a simple $G$-module $V$ we provide rather detailed information about the behaviour of $V$ under field extensions---we describe the structure of $V_{E}$ as a $G_{E}$-module for suitable field extensions $E/k$.
 Principally, we prove that whilst $V$ is far from being absolutely simple in general, or even absolutely semisimple, it is at least \emph{geometrically rigid}.
 For any finite-dimensional $G$-module $V$, we say that $V$ is \emph{rigid} if the socle series and radical series coincide for the action of $G$ on each of its indecomposable summands; we say $V$ is \emph{geometrically rigid} (resp.~\emph{absolutely rigid}) if $V$ is rigid after base change to $\bark$ (resp.~any field extension of $k$).
 Explicit definitions of the above are to be found in \cref{sec:soc}.

-Our main result is \begin{theorem1} Let $G$ be a smooth affine $k$-group and $V$ a simple $G$-module.
-Then there exists a finite purely inseparable extension $k_V/k$ naturally attached to $V$ such that after base-change to $k_V$, the $G_{k_V}$-module $V_{k_V}$ is absolutely rigid.
+Our main result is \begin{theorem1} Let $G$ be an affine algebraic $k$-group and $V$ a simple $G$-module, and let $k_V/k$ denote the minimal field of definition of the Jacobson radical of $\End_G(V)_{\bark}$.
+Then $k_V/k$ is purely inseparable and the $G_{k_V}$-module $V_{k_V}$ is absolutely rigid.
 In particular, $V$ is geometrically rigid. \end{theorem1}

 \begin{remarks*} \begin{enumerate}\item The notion of rigidity has mostly been investigated in the context of indecomposable modules and there is a choice as to how best to generalise it.
-The obvious alternative would be to say $V$ is \emph{rigid\,$'$} if its socle and radical series coincide; however, this would rule out the direct sums of rigid$'$ modules being rigid$'$ unless they had the same Loewy length.
-Since many algebraic properties are defined locally---such being Gorenstein---our definition seems more sensible.
-In particular, the category of rigid modules is additive.
+The obvious alternative would be to say $V$ is \emph{rigid\,$'$} if its socle and radical series coincide; however, this would rule out the direct sums of rigid$'$ modules being rigid$'$ unless their socle series had the same length.
+Defined as we have, though, the category of rigid $G$-modules is additive.
+(Our definition also has the advantage of paving the way for the generalisation to $k$ being an algebra, where we would assert that the fibres $V_K$ should be rigid $G_K$-modules.)

 \item One of the earliest results about rigidity is due to Jennings: over a field, the group algebra of a finite $p$-group is rigid---\!\cite[p93]{Ben98}.